fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, Android Browser, and Node.js.
-This feature is not available when strict mode is enforced in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera, and Node.js 5+.
+Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, Android Browser, Node.js, and Deno.
+This feature is not available when strict mode is enforced in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera, Node.js 5+, and Deno.

 ___